psf/black/docs/editor_integration.md

 - Change the name of the tool if you like.

 Use your keyboard shortcut or `Tools -> External Tools` to use your new tool.
-When you close and Reopen your File, black will be done with its job.
+When you close and reopen your File, _Black_ will be done with its job.

 ## Visual Studio Code